joelove/rvkbd/README.md

 Version 1 is not intended to be used with a case and does not include a case model of any kind nor the required mounting holes.
 Instead, the board rests directly on the hotswap sockets and uses rubber feet for grip and stability.
 This is an intentional decision intended to reduce the height of the board but probably reduces the durability of the final product.

 > If you want to use a case, I recommend adding several through-hole pads to the PCB file before having it fabricated.
 How you use those mounting holes and create the case itself is up to you.
 Common approaches include 3D-printing and making a layered case out of extra unprinted FR-4 or other lazer cut sheet materials.

+## Firmware

+The Raven uses [ZMK](https://zmk.dev/docs) for firmware.
+Because the PCB shares a wiring schematic with the Corne keyboard, it can be loaded with any existing 3x6 Corne configuration out-of-the box.

+> Any repurposed Corne 3x6 keymap will be missing the outermost top and bottom keys due to the difference in physical layout.
+Any key mappings in these positions will not be accessible on the Raven.

+If you want to customize the layout or create your own config, I have created a [custom shield and config repo](https://github.com/joelove/rvkbd-zmk-config).
+Just fork the repo and use the layout editor in the README to quickly and easily design your own.

+> Flashable firmware artifacts can be found in the repo _Actions_ tab, just download them then hit the reset key twice on each half and drag each firmware file onto the "NICENANO" drive that appears.